- Ready to Upgrade Your Home? Here’s How to Finance a Home Renovation

 - No guarantee of approval – Having an existing home loan doesn’t automatically mean you’ll get approved for a new loan.
 Lenders will still have to evaluate your credit score and credit history to determine your creditworthiness.

-- More expensive than other home improvement loan types - A new home loan means a longer repayment term.
-You're paying interest with your new monthly mortgage rather than lowering your outstanding balance.
+- More expensive than other home improvement loan types – A new home loan means you’re paying interest with your new monthly mortgage rather than lowering your outstanding balance.
+Similarly, moving your loan from a longer term to a shorter term will require you to make higher monthly mortgage payments.

 Reasons to Choose a Home Loan Refinancing